Features of Corporate Issuers

 A notable corporation feature is owner-operator separation; the business owners and managers are independent.
 In other words, the business owners are excluded from the company’s day-to-day operations.

 The owners elect a board of directors to run the business.
 The board then hires the CEO and other senior managers to oversee the corporation’s day-to-day operations.
-The board of directors must conduct business that aligns with the owner’s interest; otherwise, the owners may enact change through voting rights linked to their share.
+The board must conduct business that aligns with the owners’ interests; otherwise, the owners may enact change through voting rights linked to their shares.

 In addition to adhering to the owner’s interests, the board is expected to consider the interests of other stakeholders such as employees, creditors, customers, suppliers, regulators, and members of the society where the corporations operate.

 The Owner-Manager separation of a corporation allows corporations to access capital financing easily.
-This is because capital is the only requirement to become one of the owners.
-As such, the owners can leverage greater resources to run the business.
+Capital is the only requirement to become an owner, so the owners can leverage greater resources to run the business.

 Owner/Shareholder Liability